1993–94 National Division 4

-The 1993–94 Courage League Division 4 was the seventh full season of rugby union within the fourth tier of the English league system, currently the regional divisions National League 2 South and National League 2 North, and the first using the name Division 4.
-The league had been created at the start of the season by the RFU as part of their league restructuring, making tier 4 a national league (previously it had been regional) and developing a new tier 5 (Courage League Division 5), which used the old regional north/south divisions.
+The 1993–94 National Division 4 was the seventh full season of rugby union within the fourth tier of the English league system, currently the regional divisions National League 2 South and National League 2 North, and the first using the name National Division 4.
+The league had been created at the start of the season by the RFU as part of their league restructuring, making tier 4 a single national league (previously it had been divided into north and south) and developing a new tier 5 (Courage League Division 5), which used the old regional north/south divisions.

-By the seasons end Clifton were crowned as champions, finishing 4 points clear of second place Harrogate.
+By the season's end, Clifton were crowned as champions, finishing 4 points clear of second-placed Harrogate.
 Both sides would be promoted to the 1994–95 National Division 3.
-At the opposite end of the table Sudbury and Sheffield would be relegated.
+At the opposite end of the table, Sudbury and Sheffield would be relegated.
 Sudbury would drop to Courage League Division 5 South while Sheffield would fall to Courage League Division 5 North.

 Structure

-Each team played home and away matches against each of the other teams, playing a total of eighteen matches each - the first time tier 4 used a home and away system.
-The champions and runners up are promoted to Courage League Division 3 while the bottom two teams are relegated to either Courage League Division 5 North or Courage League Division 5 South depending on their locality.
+Each team played a total of 18 home and away matches against each of the other teams – the first time tier 4 used a home and away system.
+The champions and runners up were promoted to National Division 3 while the bottom two teams were relegated to either Courage League Division 5 North or Courage League Division 5 South, depending on their locality.